Klaytn (KLAY) Price Tops $0.19 on Exchanges

-Klaytn (KLAY) traded down 0.1% against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on May 13th.
-Over the last week, Klaytn has traded 15.9% lower against the US dollar.
-One Klaytn coin can currently be purchased for about $0.19 or 0.00000703 BTC on major exchanges.
-Klaytn has a total market cap of $582.55 million and approximately $13.70 million worth of Klaytn was traded on exchanges in the last 24 hours.
+Klaytn (KLAY) traded down 1.2% against the US dollar during the 24 hour period ending at 12:00 PM ET on May 14th.
+Klaytn has a market capitalization of $574.92 million and $16.83 million worth of Klaytn was traded on exchanges in the last 24 hours.
+One Klaytn coin can currently be purchased for $0.19 or 0.00000688 BTC on popular cryptocurrency exchanges.
+During the last week, Klaytn has traded down 17.2% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.